16th Century, 61 x 48 cm, oil on paper and canvas

 Unveiled in Italy and Fund created

 In commemoration of the 450th year since Cellini's death, we proudly unveiled the portrait on Italian soil.
 The momentous occasion took place at a broadcasted conference held at the prestigious Palazzo di Gran Guardia in Verona, Italy.
-This event served as a tribute to Cellini's legacy and brought together esteemed experts, art enthusiasts, and a global audience to witness the unveiling of the portrait in all its glory.
-The portrait was ceremoniously handed over to the fund, solidifying its significance as a precious asset for preservation and appreciation.
+This event served as a tribute to Cellini's legacy and brought together experts, art enthusiasts, and a global audience to witness the unveiling of the portrait in all its glory.
+The portrait was ceremoniously handed over to the fund.

 2023